FMC CORP. (FRIDLEY PLANT)

 Economic Activity at the Site

 As of December 2016, EPA had data on 5 on-site businesses.
 These businesses employed 78 people and generated an estimated $26,708,416 in annual sales revenue.
-For additional information click here.
+View additional information about redevelopment economics at Superfund sites.